-IS there trouble in paradise?
-Specifically, I mean the 600-acre estate in Ardnamurchan where Channel 4’s Eden is being filmed.
-It’s been months – the whole of autumn and half of winter – and we haven’t heard a peep from the participants, who are living off their wits in isolation from the outside world.
+WAS there trouble in paradise?
+Specifically, I mean the 600-acre estate in Ardnamurchan where Eden was filmed.
+It’s been almost a year and we haven’t heard a peep from Channel 4 about the participants, who were living off their wits in isolation from the outside world.

 Perhaps you couldn’t care less.
-But if you reckon this latest adventure in “reality TV” will be as relevant to your interests as Kim Kardashian’s latest fart, please bear with me.
+But if you reckon what went on during this adventure in “reality TV” is as relevant to your interests as Kim Kardashian’s latest fart, please bear with me.

 It’s been months since we heard a peep from the participants, who are living off their wits in isolation from the outside world

 Eden is no Big Brother, Love Island or Ex on the Beach.
-There is a beach, certainly, but only the hardiest of souls would try to have sex on it.
-And there may be exes by now, given the speed and intensity with which some of the participants formed romantic attachments, but voyeurs hoping to peep at under-canvas fumblings will be have been disappointed by the first four episodes.
+There was a beach, certainly, but only the hardiest of souls would try to have sex on it.
+And there may well be numerous exes, given the speed and intensity with which some of the participants formed romantic attachments, but voyeurs hoping to peep at under-canvas fumblings will be have been disappointed by the first four episodes.

 That mini-season showing the arrival of spring was broadcast in the summer, so it would have been reasonable to expect the summer installments in the autumn.
 The producers certainly had plenty of dramatic content ready to use, if the preview montage was anything to go by.
-But then… nothing.
+But then … nothing.
 A newspaper reported in September that at least eight of the 23 original participants had walked off the site, and that when two of them tried to return the remaining lot had refused to let them back in.
-Weeks later the show’s social media accounts were suspended, and the initial episodes are no longer available on catch-up.
+Weeks later the show’s social media accounts were suspended, and the initial episodes were removed from catch-up.
 So far, so ominous.